-Bord Scannán na hÉireann/the Irish Film Board has announced that it will participate in Culture Night 2015, presenting an outdoor screening of 8 short animated films that will take place in Dublin at Barnardo Square, Dame Street (next to City Hall) on Friday September 18th from 9pm-10pm.
+Bord Scannán na hÉireann/the The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More has announced that it will participate in Culture Night 2015, presenting an outdoor screening of 8 short animated films that will take place in Dublin at Barnardo Square, Dame Street (next to City Hall) on Friday September 18th from 9pm-10pm.

 The public are invited to come and enjoy a selection of short animations from the IFB Frameworks initiative.
 This is an opportunity to experience some of the best in contemporary Irish animation in a very special setting.
 The programme will include award winning and critically acclaimed short Irish animations from recent years.